Search form

 Guided Watershed Tours

-For the fifth year in a row, we are happy to offer Guided Watershed Tours.
-Join our staff and expert guest naturalists for outdoor education programming featuring diverse ecological themes in the Ausable, Boquet, and Saranac River watersheds.
-Watershed tours are designed to engage local citizens of all ages in outdoor recreational activities, while also inspiring participants to be active stewards of their local environment.
-Celebrate or kindle your appreciation for the natural beauty of the northern Adirondacks and leave with a better understanding of what threatens our local environment - and what you can do to protect these biodiverse habitats.
+For the seventh year in a row, we are happy to offer Guided Watershed Tours.
+Join our staff and other experts for outdoor activities featuring diverse ecological themes in the Ausable, Boquet, and Saranac River watersheds.
+Watershed tours are designed to engage people of all ages and abilities in outdoor recreational activities, while also inspiring participants to be active stewards of their local environment.
+Celebrate or kindle your appreciation for the natural beauty of the northern Adirondacks and leave with a better understanding of threats to our local environment – and what you can do to protect these diverse habitats.

 What to Expect

 All guided watershed tours are free and open to the public, though donations are accepted.
 Participants under the age of 18 must be accompanied by an adult.
-All participants must be vaccinated for COVID-19.
-Tours will last one to four hours and are subject to weather with rain dates in place.
-We will follow all CDC and NYSDOS COVID-19 safety guidelines.
-There is a maximum of 12 participants per tour, and registration in advance is required.
+Tours will last two to four hours and we only cancel programs if the weather is dangerous, so programs will be held rain or shine.
+We like to keep these group small, so tours are capped between 10 and 15 participants and registration in advance is required.

 For questions and to register, please email events@ausableriver.org or call (518) 637-6859.